 The aim of the CEEMAN & Emerald Case Writing Competition is to encourage and promote the development of high-quality teaching case material relevant for the realities of dynamic and emerging economies, and at the same time to promote the development of case-writing capabilities in those countries.
-Since its launch in the 1990s, the Case Writing Competition has amassed close to 650 cases from 80 countries, and it is with pleasure that we observe what an impact they have had on management education that strives to be relevant to its environments and stakeholders.
+Since its launch in the 1990s, the Case Writing Competition has amassed over 650 cases from 80 countries, and it is with pleasure that we observe what an impact they have had on management education that strives to be relevant to its environments and stakeholders.

 In the spirit of a fully inclusive competition, global submissions are encouraged.
 As the co-organizers, Emerald Group Publishing will support global exposure of the submitted high-quality cases through a direct link with Emerald Emerging Markets Case Studies (EMCS), a growing collection of around 700 case studies with teaching notes.
 All case submissions will be considered for international publication in EMCS.

 The total CEEMAN/Emerald award prize pool is worth over €10,000, including €4,000 prize money.
 Prizes are awarded to the overall winner and two runners-up.